preslavmihaylov/booknotes/java/java-concurrency-in-practice/chapter-11/README.md

 ## Evaluating performance tradeoffs
 Nearly all engineering decisions are tradeoffs.

-Often times, one has to make traceoffs based on limited information.
+Often times, one has to make tradeoffs based on limited information.
 E.g. quicksort is better for large datasets, but bubblesort is best for small ones.
 One has to know in advance the amount of data in order to process it most effectively.

 This is what most often leads to premature optimizations - making trade offs with limited requirements.